 This is the situation that occurred in the life of Tom Torro.

-Tom had dreamed of a career in the Entertainment industry and to fulfill his goal, he had gone to Film school.
-However after a period in his life, a shocking revelation came to his subconscious mind; he found out that he had chosen the wrong dream.
+Tom had a dream of a career in the Entertainment industry and to fulfill his goal, he had gone to Film school.
+However, after a period in his life, a shocking revelation came to him; he found out that he had chosen the wrong dream.

 With this realization, came the state of confusion; he had come to a point where he had lost purpose on earth and did not know what to do with his life.
 He became depressed and had to drop out of Film school just to figure out his next direction.

-However, faith smiled on him and one day while in a book sale in his hometown, he was re-joined to his long lost world of imagination.
-By looking at a cardboard and an old stack of magazines, Tom’s passion for Cartoons came back to him.
+However, faith smiled on him, and one day while in a book sale in his hometown, he was re-joined to his long lost world of imagination by looking at cardboards and an old stack of magazines.
+Tom’s passion for Cartoons came back to him.

-So Tom started drawing Cartoons and sent his work to the New Yorker.
+Tom started drawing Cartoons and sent his work to the New Yorker.
 However, Tom received his first rejection.
-Shrugging it off, Tom tried again and sent again by post and he got another rejection again.
+Shrugging it off, he tried again and sent his work by post and got another rejection again.